aliyun/terraform-provider-alibabacloudstack/website/docs/r/cs_kubernetes.html.markdown

 * `tags` - (Optional) A mapping of tags to assign to the resource.
     - Key: It can be up to 64 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It cannot be a null string.
     - Value: It can be up to 128 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It can be a null string.
+* `keep_instance_name` - (Optional) Add an existing instance to the node pool, whether to keep the original instance name.
+It is recommended to set to `true`.
+* `format_disk` - (Optional,) After you select this, if data disks have been attached to the specified ECS instances and the file system of the last data disk is uninitialized, the system automatically formats the last data disk to ext4 and mounts the data disk to /var/lib/docker and /var/lib/kubelet.
+The original data on the disk will be cleared.
+Make sure that you back up data in advance.
+If no data disk is mounted on the ECS instance, no new data disk will be purchased.
+Default is `false`.
+* `image_id` - (Optional) Custom Image support.
+Must based on CentOS7 or AliyunLinux2.
+* `timeout_mins` - (Required) Backend service time-out time; unit: minute，Default is 60.
+* `delete_protection` - Whether the instance should delete protection.
+* `kms_encryption_context` - (Optional, MapString) An KMS encryption context used to decrypt `kms_encrypted_password` before creating or updating a cs kubernetes with `kms_encrypted_password`.
+See [Encryption Context](https://www.alibabacloud.com/help/doc-detail/42975.htm).
+It is valid when `kms_encrypted_password` is set.
+* `addons` - (Optional) The addon you want to install in cluster.
+  * `name` - (Optional) Name of the ACK add-on.
+The name must match one of the names returned by DescribeAddons.
+  * `config` - (Optional) The ACK add-on configurations.
+For more config information, see [cs_kubernetes_addon_metadata](https://registry.terraform.io/providers/aliyun/alicloud/latest/docs/data-sources/cs_kubernetes_addon_metadata).
+* `cloud_monitor_flags` - (Optional) Whether to install cloud monitoring plugin.

 #### Network
 * `pod_cidr` - (Required) [Flannel Specific] The CIDR block for the pod network when using Flannel.
 * `pod_vswitch_ids` - (Required) [Terway Specific] The vswitches for the pod network when using Terway.Be careful the `pod_vswitch_ids` can not equal to `worker_vswtich_ids` or `master_vswtich_ids` but must be in same availability zones.